Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `CtrlClickDisableWeapon`  (true/false, default true)
 >
-> Ctrl+Click a weapon during Multi-Target will disable / enable the weapon.
+> When true, Ctrl+Click a weapon during Multi-Target will disable / enable the weapon.
 > The target will be remembered when the weapon is enabled this way, allowing quick evaluation of heat and damage.